-Tabling, or hosting a table with free give aways, Earth Day tote bags, food, etc. is a great way to engage and educate students on campus.
-Often times colleges and universities will allow tabling in high traffic areas on campus such as the student union, library, student housing, gym, food courts, and near larger lecture halls.
+Tabling, or hosting a table with free giveaways is a great way to engage and educate students on campus.
+Oftentimes colleges and universities will allow tabling in high traffic areas on campus such as the student union, library, student housing, gym, food courts, and near larger lecture halls.
 Below are some tips on hosting a table for Earth Day.